 Tables 9 and 10 provide information on the cervical and breast cancer screening activities that are performed within the scope of a grantee's approved Title X project.
-Data from these tables permit OPA to monitor compliance with legislative mandates, achievement of program performance objectives, and adoption of cervical and breast cancer screening recommendations established by federal agencies and professional medical organizations.
-In addition, OPA uses these data to assess the number of abnormal results that require further followup and to assess the program's contribution to national health objectives (i.e., Healthy People) related to early cancer detection and health promotion.
+Data from these tables permit OPA to monitor achievement of program performance objectives and adoption of cervical and breast cancer screening recommendations established by federal agencies and professional medical organizations. ^{13,14} In addition, OPA uses these data to assess the number of abnormal results that require further followup and to assess the program's contribution to national health objectives (i.e., Healthy People) related to early cancer detection and health promotion.

-- TABLE 9 Report the following information on cervical cancer screening activities.
-Refer to the chart in Exhibit 1 for reporting information on Pap test results: - Unduplicated number of female users who obtained a Pap test - Number of Pap tests performed - Number of Pap tests with an ASC or higher result according to the 2001 Bethesda System12 (see Exhibit 1).
-ASC or higher results include ASC-US; ASC-H; LSIL; HSIL; squamous cell carcinoma; AGC; AGC, favor neoplastic; AIS; adenocarcinoma; or other (e.g., endometrial cells in a woman ≥ 40 years of age) - Number of Pap tests with an HSIL or higher result according to the 2001 Bethesda System (see Exhibit 1).
-HSIL or higher results include HSIL; squamous cell carcinoma; AGC; AGC, favor neoplastic; AIS; adenocarcinoma; or other (e.g., endometrial cells in a woman ≥ 40 years of age)
+TABLE 9 - Report the following information on cervical cancer screening activities.
+Refer to the chart in Exhibit 1 for reporting information on Pap test results:

+- Unduplicated number of female users who obtained a Pap test - Number of Pap tests performed - Number of Pap tests with an ASC or higher result according to the 2014 Bethesda System15 (see Exhibit 1).
+ASC or higher results include ASC-US; ASC-H; LSIL; HSIL; squamous cell carcinoma; AGC; AGC, favor neoplastic; endocervical AIS; adenocarcinoma; or other malignant neoplasms - Number of Pap tests with an HSIL or higher result according to the 2014 Bethesda System15 (see Exhibit 1).
+HSIL or higher results include HSIL; squamous cell carcinoma; AGC; AGC, favor neoplastic; endocervical AIS; adenocarcinoma; or other malignant neoplasms